When a healthy pregnancy reaches full term (from 37 weeks) the cervix begins to thin and open (efface and dilate) so the baby can be born.

 It is difficult to screen for an incompetent cervix, but if you are at risk for it, your care provider might advise regular ultrasounds beginning at 16 weeks.
 These ultrasounds measure the length of your cervix and check for any signs it is beginning to thin and open.

+Sometimes a transvaginal ultrasound may be recommended for women, to gain a better image of the cervix, particularly in earlier weeks of pregnancy.
 These scans are usually done every two weeks until you are into the second trimester.
 If your cervix changes significantly, you are at high risk for premature birth and your care provider will recommend treatment.

 The procedure can be done either through the vagina (transvaginally, known as TVC) or through the abdomen (transabdominally, known as TAC).